 Palm Sunday Egg Hunt: On Palm Sunday at 9 a.m. we host an Egg Hunt to share the Good News of Jesus' resurrection with our neighborhood children and their families.

-Meals On Wheels: Many of our members work each week to staff several Meals On Wheels routes that serve hot meals at no cost to people over 60 years old who are homebound and nutritionally at-risk.
+Meals On Wheels: Many of our members work each week to staff a Meals On Wheels route that delivers hot meals at no cost to people over 60 years old who are homebound and nutritionally at-risk.

-Recovery Groups: Our church provides free meeting space for six addiction recovery groups each week.
+Recovery Groups: Our church provides free meeting space for five addiction recovery groups each week.

 Brevard/Indian River Presbyterians: Our church has combined forces with 10 other Presbyterian Church (USA) congregations in our two counties for international mission work over the past 30+ years.
 Currently, we are finishing a 3 year commitment to partner with Presbyterian aid workers in Madagascar and previous to that we partnered with El Centro Presbytery in Cuba for 3 years to raise funds, install, and support a Living Waters for the World (LWW) clean water system in Cabaiguan.